About Dick Bell

 This blog will explore the connection between spirituality and health – a connection that has been discussed over centuries by scientists, theologians, deep thinkers and the man-on-the street.
 Today more and more people acknowledge the connection between thought and health and are interested in a deeper understanding of how it works.

-My goal is to share a spiritual perspective on these trends of thought and to engage in a conversation with others exploring the impact of spirituality and prayer on authentic health.
+The goal is to share a spiritual perspective on these trends of thought and to engage in a conversation with others exploring the impact of spirituality and prayer on authentic health.

 About the Committee on Publication

-If you are looking for ideas about the connection between spirituality and health or if you are seeking accurate information about Christian Science, I can be a resource for you.
-My purpose is not to promote a single religious path, but rather to join the growing dialogue about ways in which thought governs every aspect of our life and how we can put spiritual laws into practice to improve our lives.
+If you are looking for ideas about the connection between spirituality and health or if you are seeking accurate information about Christian Science, we can be a resource for you.
+The purpose is not to promote a single religious path, but rather to join the growing dialogue about ways in which thought governs every aspect of our life and how we can put spiritual laws into practice to improve our lives.